ingo/ingo.github.io/_recipes/persian_rice_with_yogurt_enhanced_tahdig.md

 vegan: null
 veggie: "\u2713"
 ---

+This recipe uses a combination of yogurt, butter, and oil to achieve the perfect crust.
 This recipe is a take on the traditional Persian rice dish with Tahdig, the crispy bottom layer of the rice.
 The combination of yogurt, butter, and oil gives the Tahdig a unique flavor and texture.

 ### Ingredients